rit-spex/URC-Base-Station/Documentation/building_apis_with_django.md

         queryset = Todo.objects.all()

-* register the view wth the router
+* register the view wth the router in /backend/urls.py

     `router.register(r'todos', views.TodoView, 'todo')`